 Playing with time and movement

 This is something I didn’t know about.
 So, Gabriel explains, as you are taking a long exposure shot, you can zoom in or out DURING the time your camera is taking the shot.
-This way you can create something like the photo below!
+This way you can create something like the photo above!

 Discovering new locations